Key Takeaways

 Replacing or Removing a Nominee Director

-When it comes to replacing or removing a nominee director in Singapore, it's important to remember that a Singaporean company must always have at least one local or nominee director.
-If you need to replace or remove a nominee director, you can follow the steps in the company's constitution, shareholders agreement, and other legal documents.
-This process may involve submitting a resignation letter or filing a notification of cessation.
-If you prefer assistance, a company incorporation service provider might be able to offer you some help.
+When replacing or removing a nominee director, you can follow the steps outlined in the company’s constitution, shareholders agreement, or other legal documents.
+This process may involve submitting a resignation letter or filing a notification of cessation of agreement.

 Conclusion